-Political changes within the 27 other EU member states and the EU institutions are likely to impact the Brexit negotiations and ratification of agreements on the UK’s withdrawal from, and future partnership with, the EU.
+Political changes within the 27 EU member states and the EU institutions are likely to impact the Brexit negotiations, and potentially the ratification of agreements on the UK’s withdrawal from, and future partnership with, the EU.

 In our report Negotiating Brexit: the views of the EU27, we observed that domestic politics would affect the nature of the future relationship sought by each member state with the UK.
-A change of government in one state could change its approach to the forthcoming ‘phase two’ negotiations.
+A change of government in one state could change its approach to the forthcoming phase two negotiations.
 Member states will also have a final say on both the terms of the UK’s withdrawal from the bloc, and the nature of its future relationship with the EU once the respective negotiations are complete.
-Any change of government or (in the case of Lithuania and Romania) head of state near the deadlines for concluding these agreements will introduce uncertainty into the process.
+Any change of government near the deadlines for concluding these agreements will introduce uncertainty into the process.

-However, there is greater scope for disruption around the future relationship.
-A comprehensive new partnership deal (or 'mixed agreement') – which this is likely to be – will require both unanimous assent in the Council and ratification by the European Parliament as well as national and/or subnational parliaments.
-In 2016, the ratification of CETA (the EU’s trade deal with Canada) was almost thwarted by the objections of one of Belgium’s five regional parliaments.
-The Italian Government has also threatened not to ratify CETA.
+A comprehensive new partnership deal (or 'mixed agreement') – which this is likely to be – will require both unanimous assent in the European Council and ratification by the European Parliament as well as national and/or subnational parliaments.
+In 2016, the ratification of CETA (the EU’s trade deal with Canada) was almost thwarted by the objections of one of Belgium’s three regional parliaments.
+The Italian Government also threatened not to ratify CETA.

 With initial agreement on a Brexit transition moving the deadline for a deal on the future relationship to the end of 2020, there is still time for substantial political change across the bloc.

-There are 12 legislative elections scheduled across the EU27 countries between November 2018 and the end of 2020.
+There are nine legislative elections scheduled across the EU27 countries between June 2019 and the end of 2020.
 The Presidents of Lithuania and Romania, who sit as members of the European Council, also face re-election.
-And there is always the possibility of surprise and snap elections, or the temporary appointment of new leaders – as the resignations of Prime Ministers in Poland, Romania, Slovakia, Slovenia and Spain over the past year demonstrate.
+And there is always the possibility of surprise and snap elections, or the temporary appointment of new leaders – as the collapse of the Austrian coalition and the resignations of Prime Ministers in Poland, Romania, Slovakia, Slovenia and Spain over the past year demonstrate.

 These elections have the potential to change the composition of the European Council, and could shift the negotiating approach of individual member states.

 The systems of proportional representation and coalition politics in most EU states can result in extended periods following elections where there is no official government, the record being 541 days following the 2010 Belgian general election.
 More recently, it took 171 days for German Chancellor Angela Merkel to form a new coalition government after last September’s federal election.
 Italian coalition talks lasted 88 days after the March 2018 election, with the President approving the new government in May.
-There is still no government in Sweden more than 50 days after its September 2018 election; its previous record was 19 days.
+The Swedish Government took 131 days to form after its September 2018 election; its previous record was 19 days.
 These gaps risk further disrupting the negotiations and the ratification processes.

-There have already been substantial changes in key member states since the start of the Article 50 process.
+There have already been substantial changes in key member states since the Prime Minister triggered the Article 50 process in March 2017.

 - Emmanuel Macron was elected French President in May 2017, and his party, La République En Marche!, holds an absolute majority in the National Assembly.
 Macron’s ambitious proposals for greater EU integration are not supported in all European capitals.

 - Sebastian Kurz came in as Austrian Chancellor in October 2017 as leader of the conservative People’s Party, bringing the far-right Freedom Party into government with him in December.
 Kurz is pro-EU but, unlike Macron, strongly anti-migration.
-Austria has made the migration issue the focus of its European Council presidency over the second half of 2018, with Brexit much further down its list of priorities.
+However, the recent collapse of this coalition means there will be another election in September 2019.

 - Hungarian Prime Minister Victor Orban was re-elected for a third term in a landslide victory in April 2018.
 Like Kurz, much of his popularity stems from his anti-migration stance.
 However, he is also anti-EU, staunchly opposing further European integration.